ShivamModi09/Self-Project/README.md

 # Self-Project
-This contains the codes of various machine learning algorithms which I do as my hobby
+This contains the codes of various machine learning algorithms which I do as my hobby.

 Here are the links: